-(a) The Division shall submit an annual report on or before September 1 of each year.
-The annual report shall detail the status of the Division's efforts to meet the vision, goals, objectives, strategies, and economic indicators included in its comprehensive economic development planning.
+(1) The status of the Division's efforts to meet the vision, goals, objectives, strategies, and economic indicators included in its comprehensive economic development planning.

 (c) The Division shall also submit special reports upon the request of the Governor, the General Assembly, the Secretary, the Council on Development Finance, the Tourism Advisory Board, or at the discretion of the Director of those aspects of the Division's work which may be deemed of current interest.
 Copies of all reports shall be made available for general distribution or sale and published on the Division's public website.

 (d) In preparing any reports on its operations, the Division may seek the advice of outside experts in the fields of tourist and travel promotion or general economic development.

 (e) The Division shall submit all reports, when due, to the Governor, President Pro Tempore of the Senate, Speaker of the House of Representatives, the Secretary, and, for public distribution, to the Director of the Division of Research of Legislative Council and the Director of Public Archives.
 The Division shall also publish the reports on the Division's public website.

 Any misnomer shall not defeat or annul any gift, grant, devise or bequest to the Division if it sufficiently appears by the will, conveyance or other writing that the party making the same intended to pass and convey thereby to the Division, the estate or interest therein expressed or described.